rmarx/holblocking-blogpost/README.md

 - So... in theory: it's solved
 - In practice: the jury is still out.
 - Either way: it's not much of an issue in practice, especially on fast networks

+- So... will HTTP/3 be faster?
+Probably, but it won't be (much) because of HOL blocking removal.
+What will it be due to you ask?
+0-RTT connection establishment.
+However, that's for a future post (or read my paper or watch my youtube videos).

+- If you liked this, I'm working on a book: let me keep you up to date!

 <a name="sec_pipelining"></a>
 ## Bonus: HTTP/1.1 pipelining